 Maybe you’ve noticed: most adult craft programs at libraries attract an older core audience, a group often already loyal to the library.
 To extend your reach, consider marketing a program to an audience you’d like to reach.
 Sure, maybe your program was family-friendly all along, but if you don’t tell your community, there’s a very good chance they won’t know- and won’t come.

 How about “Knitting for Gen Xers”?

-“Instragram-Worthy Wreaths” might excite millennials.
+“Instagram-Worthy Wreaths” might draw millennials.

-“All-Ages Floral Watercolors” might encourage a young parent with no childcare to attend.
-Or a grandmother to bring her grandson.
+“All-Ages Floral Watercolors” might encourage a young parent with no childcare to attend or a grandmother to bring her grandson.

 Find more tips on writing descriptions here.

 Your craft program might be ideal for a nursing home, afterschool program, or festival booth.
 These off-site settings (and others) connect you with new community members and may achieve other library goals as well.

 Do any of the suggestions above and you can say you’ve…